Akuukis/beancount_share/README.md

     Expenses:Food:Drinks
 ```

 What happens
 -----------------------------------------------------------------------

 The transaction will get transformed into 2 transactions each with 50% of the sum.
-**!** The name you enter in the tag, will become your debtor if this is an expense and creditor, if income:
+The name in the tag will become your debtor (or creditor, if splitting an income).

 ```
 2020-01-01 * "BarAlice" "Lunch with friend Bob"